-Dibutyl pthalate is a developmental and reproductive toxin.
+Dibutyl phthalate is a developmental and reproductive toxin.
 It is especially harmful to expectant mothers of boys, as it can lead to reproductive problems in baby boys and decreased sperm count.

-However, there is a new “bad kid” on the block, which is only recently reeiving the attention that it deserves.
-It is triphenyl phopshte, or TPHP, a known endocrine disruptor.
+However, there is a new “bad kid” on the block, which is only recently receiving the attention that it deserves.
+It is triphenyl phosphate, or TPHP, a known endocrine disruptor.

 A recent study by researchers at Duke University discovered that many nail polishes from mainstream, popular companies such as OPI, Sally Hansen, Essie, and others contain TPHP

 Researchers tested the urine of 26 women volunteers before and after they applied nail polish.
 They were looking for DPHP, a different chemical created by the body when it metabolizes TPHP.
 They detected much higher levels of DPHP after the polish was applied.EWG

 It’s clear that this dangerous chemical should be avoided at all costs as it can affect our hormones, our metabolism, as well as reproductive and developmental health.

 So, what to do?

 I do not paint my nails all the time.
 Using less, or alternating between painting only nails on my hands for a few days and then only nails on my toes at another time, can be helpful.